Welcome to 2FAuth Docs

 It's a Web App, it just works, whatever device you're on.
 You only need one device (not even yours) and an Internet connection.

 Scan and decode QR codes to add a 2FA account in no time.
 Actually, it decodes any QR code, even non 2FA.

 Manage your 2FA accounts, organize and classify them using Groups, edit & delete them.
 You can even manually add an account without scanning a QR code.

 Protect your data

 2FAuth provides a REST API which lets you perform most of its functionalities from any external application.
-Have a look to the API documentation to find out how to use it.
+Have a look at the API documentation to find out how to use it.